-fuentesdesign is a small architecture and design-build company committed to transitioning the built environment from the use of fossil fuels to solar power.
+fuentesdesign is a small architecture firm committed to transitioning the built environment from the use of fossil fuels to all electric, solar powered buildings.
 We believe that form follows this function and through this, we seek to create a warmer brand of modernism that results in a genuine feeling of home.

 Brian is a registered architect in the State of Colorado, a member of the AIA and has been a Certified Passive House Consultant with the Passive House Institute (PHI) in Germany as well as the Passive House Institute U.S. (PHIUS).
-Brian graduated from the University of Oregon and Robert D. Clark Honors College with distinction in Architecture with his thesis “A Pattern Language for the Front Range of Colorado”, where he also worked as volunteer on the first straw bale house in Eugene in 1998.
+Brian graduated from the University of Oregon and Robert D. Clark Honors College with distinction in Architecture with his thesis “A Pattern Language for the Front Range”, where he also worked as volunteer on the first straw bale house in Eugene in 1998.
 He was the recipient of the UO’s Rosenberg Traveling Fellowship in 1999 from the University of Oregon’s Architecture program and traveled to Curitiba, Brazil to see the latest in sustainable urban planning.
-Brian taught architecture at the University of Colorado as honorary faculty and has lectured for the Department of Energy and at the International Straw Bale Conference, Colorado/Boulder Green Building Guild, Colorado Renewable Energy Society and DasHaus Tour.
-Brian enjoys exploring Colorado, mostly by mountain bike, with his wife Megan and their two children, Rona and Rio.
+In his early career, Brian worked for both a structural engineering company and a commercial architecture firm that focused on governmental buildings, schools and public spaces; he’s taught architecture at the University of Colorado as honorary faculty and has lectured for the Department of Energy as well as at the International Straw Bale Conference, the Colorado/Boulder Green Building Guild, Colorado Renewable Energy Society and DasHaus Tour.
+Brian is passionate about reducing the built environments energy use and is constantly looking for ways to innovate.
+As a Colorado native, Brian feels most at home in the mountains exploring (ideally by mountain bike) with his wife Megan and their two children.

-Megan joined fuentesdesign in 2011 after completing her M.S. in Environmental Science and Engineering at Colorado School of Mines.
-Prior to this, Megan completed her Bachelors of Science at University of Wisconsin-Madison and worked for both governmental and private environmental organizations.
+Megan joined fuentesdesign in 2011 after earning her Masters of Science in Environmental Science and Engineering at Colorado School of Mines.
+Prior to that, Megan completed her Bachelors of Science at University of Wisconsin-Madison and worked for both governmental and private environmental organizations.
 Megan’s primary role with fuentesdesign is assistance with business and project management.
-Originally from Wisconsin, Megan moved to Colorado in 2005 to attend graduate school; her free time is now spent outdoors with her husband (Brian Fuentes) and their children, Rona and Rio.
+Originally from Wisconsin, Megan brings her Midwest work ethic and genuine compassion for people and planet to the design process.
+Megan moved to Colorado in 2005 to attend graduate school and to race cyclocross and mountain bikes after winning two national championships in collegiate and U23 cyclocross.
+Whenever possible, Megan enjoys being outdoors- gardening, hiking, cycling and paddleboarding with her husband (Brian Fuentes) and their two children.